 Session sponsor: Geographies of Leisure and Tourism Research Group (GLTRG)

-Session conveners: Dr. Michael O’ Regan (Bournemouth University)
+Session convener: Dr. Michael O’ Regan (Glasgow Caledonian University)

-Please send expressions of interest/ abstracts (approx. 250 words) with author contact details and affiliation to Michael O’ Regan – email@example.com by January 31, 2020.
+Please send expressions of abstracts (approx. 250 words) with author contact details and affiliation to Michael O’ Regan – email@example.com by March 17, 2023.

 Michael O’Regan | Glasgow School for Business and Society